-The tables that follow show crime, arrest, and disciplinary referral statistics for crimes reported in the calendar years 2014-2018.
-These statistics were compiled from information reported to UNC Police, the Department of Housing and Residential Education, the Office of the Dean of Students, the Equal Opportunity and Compliance Office, the Office of Student Conduct, other University units, and law enforcement agencies in the jurisdictions in which the University owns or controls property used for programs involving its own students, including the towns of Chapel Hill and Carrboro.
+The following tables show crime, arrest and disciplinary referral statistics for crimes reported in the calendar years 2020-2022.
+These statistics were compiled from information reported to UNC Police, Carolina Housing, the Office of the Dean of Students, the Equal Opportunity and Compliance Office, the Office of Student Conduct, other University units and law enforcement agencies in the jurisdictions in which the University owns or controls property used for programs involving its own students, including the towns of Chapel Hill and Carrboro.

-Non-campus building or property: (1) any building or property owned or controlled by a student organization recognized by the institution; and (2) any building or property owned or controlled by an institution of higher education that is used in direct support of, or in relation to, the institution’s educational purposes, is used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Non-campus building or property: (I) any building or property owned or controlled by a student organization recognized by the institution; and (II) any building or property owned or controlled by an institution of higher education that is used in direct support of, or in relation to, the institution’s educational purposes, is used by students and is not within the same reasonably contiguous geographic area of the institution.
 This category also includes fraternities and sororities.

 - Aggravated Assault

 - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
 This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm (includes attempted Criminal Homicide and whether or not an injury occurred).

 - Any willful or malicious burning or attempt to burn, with or without the intent to defraud, a dwelling house, public building, motor vehicle or aircraft, personal property of another, etc.